-Biometric authentication can deliver a very high degree of certainly about “who” an individual is at a level of convenience that is substantially better than a password.
+Biometric authentication can deliver a very high degree of certainty about “who” an individual is at a level of convenience that is substantially better than a password.
 As organizations push for more secure passwords in response to increasingly sophisticated attacks, passwords are becoming even less convenient and more costly for organizations to administer and protect.

 In order to deliver the promise of increased convenience, biometrics must be reliable and universal — meaning that a single touch is all it takes to authenticate every individual using the system.
 Unfortunately, conventional biometric technologies fall short of this goal, delivering single-touch true acceptance rates that may be no better than flipping a coin.
 Multispectral imaging is the breakthrough that enables Lumidigm to deliver single-touch true acceptance rates well in excess of 99%.